Tuesday, 30 August 2016

 Karma Bakery, South End Green, Hampstead - best smoked salmon scrambled eggs ever

-And for the frugal:
+And friendly service for the frugal:

 Matchsticks, 24 bus terminus, South End Green